trudslev/members-for-kofi/readme.txt

 == Screenshots ==

-1. **Settings Page**: Configure plugin options, including logging and role mapping.
+1. **Settings Page**: Configure plugin options, including role mapping.
-2. **User Logs**: View detailed logs of user actions, such as donations and role changes.
+2. **User Logs**: View logs of user actions, such as donations and role changes.
 3. **Webhook Configuration**: Example of setting up the Ko-fi webhook.

 == Changelog ==

 = 1.0.0 =
 * Initial release.
-* Added support for Ko-fi webhooks.
+* Support for Ko-fi webhooks.
 * Automatic role assignment based on donations or memberships.
-* Logging of user actions with configurable log levels.
+* Logging of user actions in database.

 == Upgrade Notice ==